Media of Sudan: Journalism during the 2023 war in Sudan

+It highlighted the difficult situation of journalists in Sudan, ranging from personal threats to their freedom of expression.
+Further, it stressed the importance of protecting journalists' professional and independent research and publications as well as their crucial role in shaping local and global perceptions of Sudan’s current state.
+In particular, the journalists' answers to the questionnaire stressed the growing intimidation and hostility toward journalists, often based on political and ethnic animosity, the economic collapse of a free press in Sudan, frequent financial and psychological distress and the wish to relocate to safer working conditions both in Sudan or abroad.

 Cinema and movie production

 Cinema in Sudan goes back to the time of the Anglo-Egyptian period.
 After the decline of film making from the 1980s onwards, cinema and public interest in film shows have shown a revival since the 2010s.

 Social media

 Based on his studies in the mid 2010s of active social media users from urban Sudan on the social impact of internet and mobile communication, with a focus on changing established patriarchal norms, relations between the sexes, as well as between young people and their parents’ generation, Albrecht Hofheinz, a scholar on Middle Eastern history and sociology, published an academic paper on the use and changing attitudes of Sudanese users of social media.
 He found that young people are "often impatient with the pace of change in their society, while at the same time professing that the new technologies have enabled them, in their own lives, to break established norms, to expand the realm of their private sphere, and to assert their own voice."

+On January 23, 2025, South Sudan's government directed telecommunications firms to block access to social media platforms, including Facebook and TikTok, for up to three months.
+This decision, effective from Wednesday night, was made in response to escalating revenge violence within the country.
+The National Communication Authority (NCA) cited recent upheaval in Sudan, where graphic videos depicting attacks on South Sudanese refugees in Wad Madani, Gezira state, were circulated on social media, leading to unrest in South Sudan.
+The NCA emphasized that the content violated local laws and posed significant threats to public safety and mental health, particularly among vulnerable groups.
+Major telecom companies, including MTN and Zain, have begun implementing the directive.
+However, the ban has faced widespread criticism from South Sudanese citizens, who view it as censorship and a violation of digital rights.

+In South Sudan, authorities lifted the ban on Facebook and TikTok after videos of alleged killings in Sudan sparked violence.
+They emphasized balancing content regulation with protecting citizens' rights.